TanVD/kosogor/kosogor-zkm/README.md

 # kosogor-zkm

-`kosogor-zkm` is a plugin which provides kotlin-dsl facade to ZKM obfuscation.
+`kosogor-zkm` is a plugin which provides Kotlin-DSL facade to ZKM obfuscation.

-It wraps call of `ZKM` into Gradle task and passes to it's script few predefined variables from task definition.
+It wraps call of `ZKM` into Gradle task and passes to its script few predefined variables from task definition.

 ## Setup

 `kosogor-zkm` is released to `plugins.gradle.org`

-To setup it just apply plugin:
+To set up it just apply plugin:

 ```
 plugins {